Venice of the 1950s is absolutely in keeping with Vienna’s lifestyle at the “Motto am Fluss”.

 There is hardly a more central location in Vienna than the “Motto am Fluss” above the Danube Canal.
 Located at the crossing point of the St. Stephen’s Cathedral and the Karmelitermarkt – thus, right between the historic centre of the old town and the hip quarter of the city – the ship-like building is vis-à-vis with the striking skyline of the lower Danube.
 Here, the life of a classic cosmopolitan city with a pulsating flow of people and traffic determines the image of Vienna.

-All the movement, all dynamics, all the water, air and lights of the city, as well as the foam of the marine turbines are reflected in different spherical mirror lamps, that hang loosely distributed in the belly of the ship-like building.
+Artfully patterned tile flooring and walls are paired with backlit cherry-wood shelves in the shop of the “Motto am Fluss”, as well as with gleaming black table tops in the restaurant.
+All the movement, all dynamics, all the water, air and lights of the city, as well as the foam of the marine turbines are reflected in the various mirrors positioned in the angular walls of the ship-like building.

 A sense of comfort and cosiness is created by the shiny black velvet-upholstered furniture with slightly varying pastel-coloured pipings.
 In addition, an elegantly styled brass clock above the entrance of the kitchen evokes the culture of travel, or the punctuality of transport.